Answer · for AI agents and their humans

 Which GitHub Metrics Predict Startup Fundraising?

 Four GitHub-observable patterns precede fundraise announcements by 3-6 weeks: commit-velocity surge, contributor growth, infrastructure buildout, and repo-creation bursts.
-Validated against 219 confirmed fundraises in a public SSRN preprint.
+Validated against 219 startup-period observations in a public SSRN preprint.

-Across the 219-startup validation panel published in the GitDealFlow SSRN preprint, four public GitHub patterns showed reproducible lead times of 3-6 weeks before announced fundraises.
+Across the 219-observation descriptive panel published in the GitDealFlow SSRN preprint, four public GitHub patterns showed reproducible lead times of 3-6 weeks before announced fundraises.

 Signal 1 — Commit-velocity surge.
 Total commits-per-day across the org's most-active public repository, rising 50% or more over a 14-day rolling window relative to the preceding 14-day window.
 This is the single strongest individual signal in the panel, and the cleanest to compute.
 Most other signals correlate with this one.